 The completely new chassis tuning and stronger brakes provide for passionate and sporty driving pleasure.
 The design of the new model line was also comprehensively advanced.
 The vehicle was completely revised except for the luggage compartment lids, the windscreen and the convertible top.
 Inside, a newly designed dash panel frames the cockpit.
 In addition, the latest generation of Porsche Communication Management (PCM) with a state-of-the-art touchscreen is included as standard.
 The navigation module is available as an option.

 Efficient turbo power from four cylinders

-The launch of the new 718 Boxster generation represents the first time since the late 1960s that Porsche is again implementing sports cars with four-cylinder flat engines.
+The launch of the new 718 Boxster generation represents the first time since the late 1960s that Porsche is implementing sports cars with four-cylinder flat engines again since the end of the 1960s.
 Turbocharging significantly boosts torque.
-The two-litre engine of the 718 Boxster has a maximum torque of 380 Newton metres (gain of 100 Newton metres), which is available from 1,950 rpm to 4,500 rpm.
-The 2.5-litre engine of the 718 Boxster S even attains 420 Newton metres (60 Newton metres more) over a speed range from 1,900 rpm to 4,500 rpm.
+The two-liter engine of the 718 Boxster has a maximum torque of 380 Newton meters (gain of 100 Newton meters), which is available from 1,950 rpm to 4,500 rpm.
+The 2.5-liter engine of the 718 Boxster S even attains 420 Newton meters (60 Newton meters more) over a speed range from 1,900 rpm to 4,500 rpm.

 Thus, the new 718 Boxster models sprint even faster.
 The 718 Boxster – with PDK and the Sport Chrono Package – sprints from zero to 100 km/h in 4.7 seconds (0.8 seconds faster).
 The 718 Boxster S with the same equipment completes this discipline in 4.2 seconds (0.6 seconds faster).
 The top speed of the 718 Boxster is 275 km/h, and the 718 Boxster S has a top speed of 285 km/h.